-This catalogue includes all material on open access within the Library and can be accessed by any online computer without restriction.
+This catalogue includes all material on open access within the Library and can be accessed online without restriction.
 You can search for a book by author, title, subject, keyword, year, classmark, or series.
 You can also browse the catalogue under many headings.
-It is important to use this catalogue, not iDiscover, when searching for items in King's Library.
+It is important to use this catalogue, not iDiscover, when searching for items in King's Library, as the latter is not as up to date.